The cam and valve train in any engine is a very key part of how the engine works.

 If you want to read more about this topic here is a link to a pretty great discussion about selecting a cam and valve train for a small block Ford engine.
 Part of my research.

-My engine builder wanted to go with a more radical valve train and liked the Comp Cam below.
+My engine builder wanted to go with a more radical valve train.
+Dan liked the Comp Cam listed below.
+This is what my engine received.

 Lift: .509″ /.512″ Duration: 268°/280° RPM Range: 1600-5800